3nethz/demo-mcp/README.md

 # MCP Server and Client Demo

-This project demonstrates a Model Context Protocol (MCP) implementation with Express.js server and a React.js client.
+This project demonstrates a Model Context Protocol (MCP) implementation with an Express.js server and a React.js client.

 ## Project Structure

 - `src/`: Contains the MCP server implementation
-- `client/`: Contains the React-based MCP client
+- `mcp-client-test/`: Contains the React-based MCP client

 ## Setup